as-ws22/website/docs/course-syllabus.md

 By the end of the semester, you will be able to...

 -   obtain, explore, visualize, and analyze data in Python to investigate patterns.
--   fit and evaluate linear and logistic regression models to make predictions.
+-   fit and evaluate regression and classification models to make predictions.
+-   use resampling methods to obtain reliable predictions.
 -   perform simulation-based inference using randomization and bootstrapping.
 -   use traditional statistical methods to test hypothesis.
 -   apply Bayes' theorem, the foundation of Bayesian statistics.